 Here’s the breakdown:

-Reaction time: the amount of time it takes to respond to a stimulus (in this case the stimulus is a light).
+Reaction time is the amount of time it takes to respond to a stimulus (in this case the stimulus is a light).
 The shorter the reaction time the easier it is to react to a change in the direction of play.
-Fit-Lights are used by NASCAR drivers to improve pure eye-hand reaction time, which can have a dramatic impact when it comes to racing a car at 190 MPH!
+Fit-Light Trainers are used by NASCAR drivers to improve pure eye-hand reaction time, which can have a dramatic impact when it comes to racing a car at 190 MPH!

-Change in direction ability: the ability to change direction while accelerating or decelerating.
+The ability to change direction while accelerating or decelerating.
 An example of this is seen in running a route in football where a predetermined path is taken.
-Our FitLights can measure the time it takes to run this path.
+Our Fit-Light trainer can measure the time it takes to run this path.

 In addition to being a great performance tool, Fit-Lights are also useful in injury rehabilitation.
 For example, we can use a single-leg balance drill while deactivating the lights with the other foot in order to improve joint stability.